helgurd/Software-company-ms1/README.md

 ## About the website:
 This is a bootstrap  portfolio Software and Websites Engineering company Web-page it will give the user  an  information about company works and tasks called HandTech , we will develop the portfolio page of the website.
 The user can find Links to contact and see portfolio of the company.
-At this stage this project  only on it is face One wich we will  develop a complete porfolio business website in next stage face Two  using HTML5, CSS3, jQuery and bootstrap framework along with python and django framework with database.
+At this stage this project  only on it is face One wich we will  develop a complete porfolio business website in next stage face Two  using HTML5, CSS3, jQuery and bootstrap framework along with python and django framework with database.<br>
-**Summery**
+**Summery** <br>
 website is going to be a tech company business website which will be professional and mobile optimized.

 ##### Tech used: